 The 24M production process (licensed) is a novel and simplified battery cell production process.
-The process is solvent and binder free, reducing use of environmentally hazardous materials and substantially improving recycling potential.
+The process is solvent and binder-free, reducing the use of environmentally hazardous materials and substantially improving recycling potential.

 Simplified process reduces equipment, space and energy requirements